ATHLETIC PROGRAM INFORMATION

 Prohibition of Discrimination, Harassment and Retaliation

-Missouri State University prohibits sexual harassment, including sexual assault, sexual violence and sex discrimination.
+Missouri State University prohibits all forms of sex discrimination, including sexual assault, sexual violence and sexual harassment.
 All complaints of sexual harassment, including sexual assault, sexual violence and sex discrimination, will be investigated pursuant to the Title IX Policy on Sexual Assault, Stalking, and Other Forms of Sexual Misconduct, and the Prohibition of Discrimination and Harassment Policy.
 A copy of these policies may be obtained from the Title IX Coordinator, Carrington 205, Missouri State University, (417) 836-8506 or at the following web addresses: http://www.missouristate.edu/policy/Op1_02_8_Harassment.htm and http://www.missouristate.edu/policy/g1_31_titleix.htm

-The University’s Equity and Diversity policies can be obtained from the Office of Institutional Equity and Compliance, Park Central Office Building, Suite 111, Missouri State University, (417) 836-4252, or at the following web address. http://www.missouristate.edu/policy/Op1_02_Equity_and_Diversity.htm.
+The University’s Equity and Compliance policies can be obtained from the Office of Institutional Equity and Compliance, Park Central Office Building, Suite 111, Missouri State University, (417) 836-4252, or at the following web address: http://www.missouristate.edu/policy/Op1_02_Equity_and_Compliance.htm.

 Missouri State University prohibits the unauthorized distribution of copyrighted materials, including the use of peer-to-peer (P2P) networks.
 (See http://www.missouristate.edu/provost/copyrightpolicy.htm).
 Members of the University community who use these networks to share copyrighted media files are subject to appropriate disciplinary action or sanction ranging from loss of access to the relevant University services or property (including computing privileges) to dismissal or removal from the University as determined by applicable employment or student disciplinary policies.
 In addition, unauthorized distribution of copyrighted material, including peer-to-peer file sharing, may subject a student or employee to serious civil and criminal liabilities (e.g., 17 U.S.C.
 504, et seq.).